How to Become a School Counselor

 School Counselor Salary and Career Outlook

-According to the U.S. Bureau of Labor Statistics (BLS), employment of educational, school and vocational counselors is projected to grow 11% from 2020 to 2030, equivalent to the average for all occupations.
-Increasing school enrollments are expected to lead to employment growth of professional school counseling.
-However, hiring may be limited due to school funding cuts at the state and local level.
-As of May 2021, the BLS reports that California employs the most school counselors, followed by Texas, New York, Florida and Illinois.
+According to the BLS, employment of school and career counselors is projected to grow 5% from 2022 to 2032, faster than the average for all occupations.
+Many of the openings are expected to result from the need to replace workers who transfer to other occupations or retire.
+As of May 2022, the BLS reports that California employs the most school counselors, followed by Texas, New York, Florida and Illinois.

-The median annual salary for a professional school counselor in the U.S. is about $60,510.
+The median annual salary for a professional school counselor in the U.S. is $60,140 as of 2022.
 However, salaries vary depending on experience, tenure, geographic location and setting.
-Of all states, California offers the highest earnings for a school counseling career at a median of $81,590.
+Of all states, California offers the highest earnings for a school counseling career at a mean annual salary of $81,100.
 The New York City, Los Angeles and Chicago metropolitan areas have the highest employment levels.

 Every state has certification requirements for school counselors.
-The requirements vary by state, but generally include a completed master’s degree in school counseling, supervised field experience, a passing score on a state administered certificate exam and a background check.
-However, the requirements may depend on a student’s background.
+The requirements vary by state, but generally include a master’s degree in school counseling, supervised field experience, a passing score on a state-administered certification exam and a background check.

-It is important to check your state’s requirements.
-Many states require planned program hours in a school setting and some require years of professional education or counseling experience.
-Additionally, school counseling professionals will be required to take continuing education to maintain their certification.
-Each state has its own certification agency so it is important to check for details on state-by-state requirements by visiting the American School Counselor Association.
+Many states require planned field work/internship hours in a school setting, and some require years of professional education or counseling experience.
+Additionally, school counseling professionals typically are required to take continuing education to maintain their certification.
+ASCA provides information on specific state requirements and programs.

 School and Guidance Counselor Requirements by State

-The requirements to become a school and guidance counselor may depend on where you live, but are typically similar state to state.
-You’ll find general requirements on how to become a school counselor in the state of New York, Texas, and California through our guides.
-There are also multiple online counseling programs in New York, Texas, and California for those interested in becoming a counselor in one of these states.
+State requirements to become a school and guidance counselor can depend on where you live, but are typically similar.
+You’ll find general requirements on how to become a school counselor in the state of New York, Texas and California through our guides.
+Anyone interested in becoming a counselor in the aforementioned states, can explore:

 FAQ

-Technically, there is no difference between guidance and school counselor.
-However, the term guidance counselor is generally considered out-of-date since the role has evolved and school counselor is a broader term.
+Technically, there is no difference between a guidance and school counselor.
+However, the term guidance counselor is generally considered out of date since the role has evolved.
+School counselor is a broader term.

 The amount of time it takes to become a school counselor may vary by state.
-All school counselors must hold a bachelor’s degree in a related field, which takes four years to complete.
+All school counselors must hold a bachelor’s degree in a related field, which typically takes four years to complete.
 School counselors must also earn a master’s degree, which may take up to two years to complete.
-States typically require passage of examinations for certification and you should use your own discretion to take the necessary time to pass the exam.
+States usually require passage of examinations for certification and you can use your own discretion to take the necessary time to pass the exam.

-A bachelor’s degree in psychology is an option for school counselors that may help prepare you for your master’s degree .
+A bachelor’s degree in psychology is an option that can help prepare you for your master’s degree.
 School counselors typically earn their master’s in school counseling, but this requirement may vary by state.

 It depends.
 School counselors, like teachers and other employees in school districts, can allocate some of their pay to a “savings” that is then distributed throughout the summer so that they always receive a paycheck.
 Some school counselors will work throughout the summer in summer school or summer programs or find other employment that is close to their role.

 All school counselors must hold a bachelor’s degree and a master’s degree.
-Bachelor’s degree learning paths may include psychology, counseling, social work, education psychology and sociology, though this is not required to earn a master’s degree.
+Bachelor’s degree learning paths can include psychology, counseling, social work, educational psychology and sociology.

 Elementary school counselors typically work with young children from kindergarten through fifth grade.
 All elementary school counselors must hold a bachelor’s degree in a related field, a master’s degree in counseling and be licensed in order to practice.
-Be sure to check with your state licensing board for more information.
+Your state licensing board will have more information on specific licensing requirements and appropriate pathways.

 Middle school counselors typically work with students from sixth to eighth grade.
-Similar to elementary school counselors, middle school counselors must also have a four-year undergraduate degree in a related subject as well as a master’s in counseling.
+Similar to elementary school counselors, middle school counselors usually must also have a four-year undergraduate degree in a related subject as well as a master’s in counseling.
 They must also be licensed in the state they choose to practice in.
-Be sure to check with your state licensing board for more information.
+Your state licensing board will have more information.

 High school counselors work with students from ninth to 12th grade.
 High school counselors typically hold a bachelor’s degree in counseling, psychology or other related field, a master’s degree in counseling and a state-issued license to practice.
-Be sure to check with your state licensing board for more information.
+Your state licensing board will have more information.